MS-IMAP -- A Multi-Scale Graph Embedding Approach for Interpretable Manifold Learning: Appendix

 \begin{definition} For a subset $S \subset V$, denote $L_{2}(S)$ as the space of all functions from $L_{2}(G)$ with support in $S$: \end{definition}

-\begin{definition}\cite{Pesenson2008SamplingIP} We say that a set of vertices $S \subset V$ is a $\Lambda$ -set if for any $\varphi \in L_{2}(S)$ it admits a Poincare inequality with a constant $\Lambda (S)>0$
+\begin{definition}\cite{Pesenson2008SamplingIP} We say that a set of vertices $S \subset V$ is a $\Lambda$ -set if for any $\varphi \in L_{2}(S)$ it admits a Poincare inequality with a constant $\Lambda = \Lambda (S)>0$

-The infimum of all $\Lambda(S) > 0$ for which $S$ is a $\Lambda$ -set will be called the Poincare constant of the set $S$ and denoted by $\Lambda$. \end{definition} Definition above provides a tool to determine when bandlimited signals in Paley-Wiener spaces $PW_{\omega}(G)$ can be uniquely represented from their samples on a given set.
-The role of $\Lambda$-sets was explained and proved in the following Theorem by Pesenson \cite{Pesenson2008SamplingIP}, that shows that if $S \subset V$ then any signal $f \in PW_{\omega}(G)$ can be uniquely represented by its samples in the complement set $U = V(G) \setminus S$:
+The infimum of all $\Lambda(S) > 0$ for which $S$ is a $\Lambda$ -set will be called the Poincare constant of the set $S$ and denoted by $\Lambda$. \end{definition} The definition above provides a tool to determine when bandlimited signals in Paley-Wiener spaces $PW_{\omega}(G)$ can be uniquely represented from their samples on a given set.
+The role of $\Lambda$-sets was explained and proved in the following Theorem by Pesenson \cite{Pesenson2008SamplingIP}, that shows that if $S \subset V$ then any signal $f \in PW_{\omega}(G)$ can be uniquely represented by its function values in the complement set $U = V(G) \setminus S$: \begin{Theorem} \cite{Pesenson2008SamplingIP} If $S \subset V$ is a $\Lambda $- set, then the set $U = V(G) \setminus S$ is a uniqueness set for any space $PW_{\omega}(G)$ with $\omega < \frac{1}{\Lambda}$. \end{Theorem}